-In today’s business parlance, outsourcing refers to the practice of outsourcing non-core business functions of an organization to a third party business process outsourcing (BPO) services provider.
-Similarly, call center outsourcing is the process of contracting the management of voice based customer service processes to specialized call center outsourcing companies.
+In today’s business parlance, outsourcing refers to the practice of outsourcing non-core business functions to a third party BPO service provider.
+Similarly, call center outsourcing is the process of contracting the management of voice-based customer service processes to specialized vendors.

-Call centers defined simply are workplaces wherein human agents receive or make outgoing telephone calls to existing or prospective customers of a company.
-Outsourced call centers are specialized call center outsourcing companies that manage inbound or outbound call center processes for their clients.
+Call centers are workplaces wherein human agents receive or make outgoing telephone calls to existing or prospective customers from the client’s behalf.
+Specialized call center outsourcing companies perfectly manage inbound or outbound call center processes for their clients.

-The modern day outsourcing industry began in the late 1990s with major advancements in the field of technology, telecommunications and wide scale spread of the internet.
-New age technology tools and advanced telecommunications networks reduced the cost of voice calls between nations and made it possible for organizations to deliver voice based support services to their customer from remote locations at a fraction of prevalent costs without affecting the efficacy and performance of the process.
-Realizing the potential of this business model to lower their operational costs, a majority of global corporations started setting-up their customer service centers in off-shore destinations like India, the Philippines, Eastern Europe and other low cost South East Asian nations.
-In the early days, most organizations operated on a captive off-shore call center model which meant they owned and operated the call centers in a low cost destination and reaped the benefits of low labor costs – ‘labor arbitrage’ – offered by these destinations.
+The modern-day outsourcing industry began in the late 1990s with major advancements in the field of technology, telecommunications and wide scale spread of the internet.
+New age technology tools and advanced telecommunications networks have significantly reduced the cost of voice calls between nations and made it possible for organizations to deliver voice-based support services to their customer from remote locations at a fraction of prevalent costs without affecting the efficacy and performance of the process.
+Realizing the potential of this business model to lower their operational costs, a majority of global corporations started setting-up their customer service centers in off-shore destinations like India, Philippines, Eastern Europe, and other low-cost South East Asian nations.
+In the early days, most of the organizations operated on a captive off-shore call center model which meant they owned and operated the call centers in a low-cost destination and reaped the benefits of low labor costs – ‘labor arbitrage’ – offered by these destinations.

-Concurrent to these developments, a set of entrepreneurs in these low cost destinations began experimenting with a similar business model and started establishing third-party outsourced call center companies in these countries.
+Concurrent to these developments, a set of entrepreneurs in these low-cost destinations began experimenting with a similar business model and started establishing call center outsourcing companies in these countries.
 Also known as non-captive BPOs, these companies provided outsourced call center services to multiple clients and were independently owned, as opposed to captives, which were owned and operated by a single company.

-In the initial years, voice based call center processes was a major driver for the growth of the global outsourcing industry.
-Destinations such as India, the Philippines, Poland and Romania were the destinations of choice for most global corporations as they provided a large pool of highly skilled, educated, and ‘neutral accent’ English-speaking natives.
+In the initial years, voice-based call center processes was a major driver for the growth of the global outsourcing industry.
+Destinations such as India, Philippines, Poland, and Romania were the ideal outsourcing destinations for most of the global corporations owing to the high availability of skilled, educated, and ‘neutral accent’ English-speaking natives.
 Also, most of these resources were young and fresh out of college, which meant they could be hired at reasonably lower costs compared even to local labor markets.
 With all the right ingredients, the global business process outsourcing industry grew exponentially in the following years providing economic growth and employment to millions in these new geographies.
 It also brought about a paradigm shift in the manner organizations operated in an increasingly globalized business environment.